rkotze/rkotze.github.io/_posts/2019-11-25-jwt-apollo-client-graphql.md

 With the login **GraphQL mutation** below you can see it will return refresh and access tokens.
 This data will need be saved somewhere on the client.

+While the approach below will use localStorage I've written a post about using [httpOnly cookies for securing JWT](/coding/jwt-secure-client-react-graphql).

 ```
 mutation Login($username: String!, $password: String!) {
   login(username: $username, password: $password) {